ursooperduper/ursooperduper-site-old/_posts/2014-10-28-twitter-bot-with-node-js-part-2.md

 layout: post
 title: "Creating a Twitter bot with Node.js: Part 2 - Writing the code"
 date: 2014-10-28
+tags:
+- Twitter
+- bots
+- projects
+- Node.js
+- API
+- Wordnik
+- JavaScript
+- tutorials
 ---

 In the [first post in this series]({{ site.url }}/2014/10/27/twitter-bot-with-node-js-part-1.html), I covered how to set up a Twitter account, get API keys, and install Node.js and a few great modules that will help you create a Twitter bot.
 In this second post, I'll step through the code for my first Twitter bot, [@PickTwoBot](https://twitter.com/picktwobot), so you can see how easy it is to spout prolific nothings at the Twitterverse.

 ![Prolific.](/images/dicaprio-crowd.gif)

 To recap, my Twitter bot grabs a public tweet, looks to see if it has three nouns, and if it does, creates a tweet using those three nouns.
 The code for the bot lives in a single JavaScript file called bot.js.
 At the top of that file, I've included all the Node.js packages I discussed in the first post.

 {% highlight javascript  %}
 var _           = require('lodash');